troniixx/Bachelors-Thesis/README.md

 ## 🧠 Overview

-This project implements and evaluates Explainable Artificial Intelligence (XAI) techniques for phishing and spam email detection.
+This project explores how Explainable Artificial Intelligence (XAI) can improve phishing and spam email detection by combining high-performance machine learning models with transparent, user-friendly explanations.

-It combines classical machine learning and transformer-based classifiers with fact-checking features, LIME/SHAP explanations, and an optional interactive Streamlit prototype that demonstrates local interpretability for individual emails.
+It integrates:
+- Classical models (e.g., Logistic Regression, Naive Bayes, SVMs)
+- Transformer-based classifiers (DistilRoBERTa)
+- Factual risk indicators (domain validity, URL obfuscation, brand mismatch)
+- Local explanation methods (LIME)

+An interactive Streamlit prototype demonstrates how single-email predictions can be explained through token-level highlights and factual cues, and allow users to submit corrective feedback.

-The goal is to make phishing detection transparent, educational, and secure, explaining why a message was flagged and allowing users to provide corrective feedback to improve future models.
+The overarching goal is to create phishing detection systems that are not only accurate, but also transparent, educational and user-centered, helping users understand why a message was flagged and encouraging safer email behavior.

 ## 🏗️ Project Structure